 - 4 large quince (chopped, approximately 4 cups)

-- 2 cup water (drained from cooked quince)
+- 2 cups water (drained from cooked quince)

 Instructions

-- Place quince in a five-quart Dutch oven.
+- Place quince in a six-quart Dutch oven.
 Add enough water to completely cover the quince.
 Bring to a boil, then simmer for 15 minutes.

-- Place a strainer over a bowl and drain the quince, capturing the liquid.
-Reserve two cups of the liquid.
-This liquid will be used in the recipe instead of plain water because quince have a high pectin content.
+- Place a strainer over a bowl and drain quince, capturing the cooking liquid.
+Reserve two cups of liquid.
+This liquid will be used in the recipe instead of plain water because quince have a lot of natural pectin.
 This will aid in the jelling process.

-- Place the quince back into the empty Dutch oven and add the remaining ingredients, including the reserved liquid.
-Bring to a boil, while stirring over medium heat.
-Simmer anywhere from 30 to 40 minutes, stirring occasionally, until the syrup thickens.
+- Add quince to Dutch oven and add the remaining ingredients and the reserved liquid.
+Stir and bring to a boil over medium heat.
+Simmer over low heat for 30 to 40 minutes or until the syrup thickens, stirring occasionally.

-- Ladle the hot jam into hot jars, leaving ¼” headspace.
-Screw the caps onto the jars, but not too tight.
-Place the filled jars back into the boiling water and process the jars for 10 minutes.
+- Ladle hot preserves into hot jars, leaving ยฝ inch headspace.
+Remove air bubbles, wipe jar rims with a clean cloth, then add lids.
+Screw on collars, hand tight.
+Place the filled jars back into the boiling water bath and process the jars for 15 minutes.
+Adjust for atitude based on chart below.

-- Use jar lifting tongs to remove the jars from the boiling water.
-Cool, then store up to a year.
+- Use jar-lifting tongs to remove jars from the boiling water.
+Make sure they seal, then store in a cool dark place for up to a year.

 Notes